GramGra07/WHS-FTC-Code_Training_Module/Writerside/topics/autonomous/opencv.md

     }
 ```

-There is so much you can do with OpenCV and practice but I would recommend reading through more of the Easy Open CV library to see how they do things.
+There is so much you can do with OpenCV and practice, but I would recommend reading through more of the Easy Open CV library to see how they do things.

 ### Vision Portal Integration